David-Durst/embeddedHaskellAetherling/theory/Contribution.md

 1. What do I have - https://github.com/David-Durst/embeddedHaskellAetherling/blob/rewrites/theory/Properties.md

 # Contribution
-Prior work has shown how to compile expressive languages to hardware description language (HDL) like Verilog.
-HLS can compile large subsets of C and C++ to hardware.
-Clash showed how to compile slighlty modified System FC to hardware, and thus how to compile large subsets of Haskell to hardware.
+Prior work has shown how to compile large subsets of C, C++, and Haskell to hardware description language (HDL) like Verilog.
+(See Vivado HLS and Clash)
 Additionally, the prior work has shown how to make tradeoffs between resource utilization and throuhgput.
 Vivado HLS has optimizations that explore how much to unroll loops for parallelizing C to hardware.
 Clash has a set of rewrite rules for parallelizing folds and other functional programming operations in hardware.

-Aetherling takes the space-time rewrite rules of prior systems like HLS and Clash and combines it with the more restricted DSLs of RIPL and Rigel.
+Aetherling takes the space-time rewrite rules of prior systems like HLS and Clash and applies it to the more restricted DSLs of RIPL and Rigel that focus on the domains of image processing and other dataflow applications.
 Additionally, Aetherling restricts itself to producing a more limited set of hardware than the previously mentioned systems: only those can be produced using synchronously timed hardware without dynamic communication between stages.

 By focusing on a more limited set of operations and a more limited design space of hardware, Aetherling makes the following contributions:
 1. A resource-agnostic language whose type system that ensures all expressible programs compile to synchronous hardware